 The bare electronic components cause a sense of surprise and, at the same time, of reverence: the same aesthetic experience we have in front of a great master’s painting, which we would never dare to touch, or in front of a living organ displayed on the table of an operating room or on the top of a divination altar.

 - FOLIO and SATELLITE, the lamps that switch on with a gesture of the hand, and whose brightness can be adjusted from afar.

-- DE-METRO, the vase equipped with sensors, estimating humidity levels in the soil on its own initiative and telling us when to water the plants.
+- DE-METRO, the vase equipped with sensors, estimates humidity levels in the soil on its own initiative and tells us when to water the plants.

 - EGO, the mirror of contemporary vanities, measures our self-esteem based on the likes we receive.

 - LUNA-PARK, the stone joypad that, rather than controlling a videogame, is itself the videogame.

 These are the frontiers of the 2018 Clique Smart Matters collection by Click Editions, where technological progress, due to its potentialities, acquires magical nuances, giving rise to phenomena whose mechanisms are inexplicable for those lacking an in-depth competence.

 Objects produced in marble then, and whose twofold technological element (the robots that produced them, but also Arduino and Raspberry) has the ability to redefine the use of the natural stone in context, updating it to the contemporary world, showing us what the future has in store for it.

 And so commemorative works give way to elegant marble objects that represent the state-of-the-art in terms of design and research alike.